Afif13/CSS-Tip/content/logo-marquee/index.md

 ---
 layout: layouts/post.njk
-title: Responsive infinite logo marquee
+title: Responsive Infinite Logo Marquee
 description: Use modern CSS and a few lines of code to create an infinite scroll animation
 date: 2025-07-29
 tags: posts